jpverkamp/blog/content/programming/advent-of-code/2024/2024-12-14-chaosinator.md

         // If we have both, we have an answer
-        // I'm still not sure why the cycles can be off by ±1 if hline_start.is_some() && vline_start.is_some() {
+        // I'm still not sure why the cycles can be off by ±1
+        // NOTE: This is incorrect, see the correction below if hline_start.is_some() && vline_start.is_some() {
             for h_times in 0..100 {
                 for v_times in (h_times - 1)..=(h_times + 1) {